aykevy/find-a-fizz/README.md

 - [Redux.js](https://redux.js.org/) - A open-source JavaScript library for managing and centralizing application state.
 - [Axios](https://axios-http.com/) - A promise-based HTTP Client for node.js and the browser.
 - [Slick](https://kenwheeler.github.io/slick/) - A responsive carousel jQuery plugin that supports multiple breakpoints, CSS3 transitions, and touch events/swiping.
 - [SplineTool](https://spline.design/) - A 3D software tool that allows you to easily create 3D graphics and integrate them quickly into React applications.
-They provide code exports for applications Three.js and React.js to render the model.
+They provide code exports for applications using Three.js or React.js to render the model.

 ## APIs
 - [Mapbox](https://www.mapbox.com/) - An advanced and flexible map service that provides developers access to comprehensive location information to create and customize dynamic and static maps.